-Lou returns to lament the loss of his love Rachel…
+Lou returns to lament the loss of his lover, Rachel…

 Oh how I miss him baby

 Ah baby please don’t slip away…

 “Street Hassle was recorded at the old Record Plant.
 I was there, Patti Smith was there, Bruce Springsteen was there… I knew Steve Van Zandt and we asked Steve, would Bruce do this monologue?
 And Bruce said sure, and that was that… but don’t use my name.
 I wish all of Bruce’s fans would have gone out and bought it, but since we couldn’t use his name, they think it’s me imitating him. ”